 They appear later and they acquire an enormous force in Great Britain thus: "London Financial Association" and the "International Financial Society".
 In Scotland, 1873 appears the "Scottish American Investment Trust".
 In 1924 it appears in the United States, perfect forms of different funds, like those of open type (variable equity and immediate liquidity of its units).

 At the present time investment funds work in almost all Western Europe, Great Britain, France, Luxembourg, Austria, Sweden, Portugal, Norway, Belgium, Germany, Denmark among others.
 Some societies of European investment have characterized themselves because their investments are oriented totally to the purchase of North American corporate shares and because its administration operates through banks.

-In Latin America the funds or societies of investment burst, in 1956 in Argentina, Brazil, Colombia, Chile, Mexico, and Venezuela.
-The economic and financial imbalance presented in these countries rejects the idiosyncrasy of the investor that fear for inflation, the devaluation, the tax burden, and other social influences and conflicts that permanently appear.
+In Latin America the funds or societies of investment burst, in 1956 in Argentina, Brazil, Colombia, Chile, and Mexico, The economic and financial imbalance presented in these countries rejects the idiosyncrasy of the investment or that fear for inflation, the devaluation, the tax burden, and other social influences and conflicts that permanently appear.

 1. GENERAL ASPECTS

 In Colombia, the investment funds according to the regime of the tax to the rent and complementary are integrated by the values or the credits, which it deals with article 2 of Decree 2368 of 1960 and organized in accordance with article 7 of the same decree.